ustcdj/data_science_notes/zen_of_data.md

 ### The analytics paradigm

-1. Decompose the ask
+1. Decompose the task
 2. Identify data sources
 3. Define strategy and metrics
 4. Build data retrieval plan
 5. Retrieve the data
 6. Assemble and clean the data
 7. Analyze for trends